fmalmeida/MpGAP/docs/config.rst

             lr_type = ""

       // When assembling pacbio long reads with wtdbg2, it is necessary to tell the pipeline
-      // whether reads are rs, sq or ccs, so it is properly passed to the assembler.
+      // whether reads are "rs" for PacBio RSII, "sq" for PacBio Sequel, "ccs" for PacBio CCS reads.
-      // Which could take value "rs" for PacBio RSII, "sq" for PacBio Sequel, "ccs" for PacBio CCS reads wtdbg2_technology = ""
+      // It defaults to "ont" so users must change it when using pacbio. wtdbg2_technology = "ont"

       // Tells the pipeline to interpret the long reads as "corrected" long reads.
       // This will activate (if available) the options for corrected reads in the